-- engage with the FISO model and the FISO improvement cycle
+- engage with the FISO model and improvement cycle

-- reduce the variation of teaching quality across all classrooms and within all schools
+- reduce the variation of teaching quality across classrooms and within schools

-- promote purposeful collaborative teacher behaviours, for example, joint curriculum planning, moderation of assessment, peer observation and feedback, within and across schools
+- promote purposeful collaborative teacher behaviours within and across schools, for example, joint curriculum planning, moderation of assessment, peer observation and feedback

-- develop a whole school approach to pedagogy, scope and sequence of Victorian Curriculum
+- develop a whole school approach to pedagogy, scope and sequence of the Victorian curriculum

-- engage in rigorous analysis of student data – aiming for at least one year of learning growth for one year of school.
+- engage in rigorous analysis of student data – aiming for at least 1 year of learning growth for 1 year of school.